acmcode/differ/README.md

 ## Special test cases
 ```
-TestDiffOutV2 is to ignore the space when comparing
+TestDiffOutV2: ignore the space when comparing
-TestDiffOutV5 is to ignore the enter key when comparing
+TestDiffOutV5: ignore the enter key when comparing

 Welcome some other special test cases.
 ```